- How to find a print journal held in a library in Cambridge

 Cambridge University Library has paid for and set up access to electronic journals throughout the whole University.
 Access is provided to the full text of journal articles via ejournals@cambridge, which is effectively an A-Z list of journal titles at http://tf5lu9ym5n.search.serialssolutions.com/

 Access from within the university network (cam.ac.uk domain) does not require a password.
-"Off-campus" access is possible your Raven password.
+"Off-campus" access is possible with your Raven password.

 You can search for a journal by its title.
 Or simply click on the letter that the title you are interested in begins with, scroll down the list, and click on the link for your particular title.

-Details on the journal host, any password information, and sometimes coverage is given by each title.
+Details on the journal host, any password information, and coverage is given by each title.
 Follow the links to find articles.

 Please note that if you access these journals via the publishers' web pages directly, through scientific internet search engines such as PubMed or Google Scholar, and not through Cambridge University Library's A-Z list, you may not be able to get the full text of articles (unless you have your own personal subscription to them).